 Details of powers of NHS Trusts and NHS Foundation Trusts– these two types of trusts have different statutory powers relating to governance and provision.

 The well-led framework for leadership and governance developmental review supports NHS trusts and foundation trusts to maintain and develop the effectiveness of their leadership and governance arrangements.
 It is recommended providers undertake a review which is externally facilitated every three to five years to identify the areas of leadership and governance of organisations that would benefit from further targeted development work to secure and sustain future performance.
 The framework’s key lines of enquiry (KLOEs) are wholly shared with the CQC, and underpin the CQC’s regulatory assessments of the well-led framework.
-These are also reflected in NHS England’s improvement and assessment framework for clinical commissioning groups (CCGs).
+These are also reflected in NHS England’s improvement and assessment framework for commissioning.
 This means that information prepared for regulation can also be used for development, and vice versa.